 Money Laundering Regulations: business inspections

-    Why HMRC might visit your business and what to expect if they do.
+Why HMRC might check the compliance of your business and what to expect if they do.

-    HM Revenue & Customs (HMRC) may visit your business if it’s registered under the Money Laundering Regulations.
-The purpose of the visit is to check that you’re complying with Money Laundering Regulations.
+HM Revenue & Customs (HMRC) may check the compliance of your business using visits or office based compliance if it’s registered under the Money Laundering Regulations.
+The purpose of a compliance check is to see that you’re complying with Money Laundering Regulations.
 HMRC will look at how you operate your anti-money laundering policies and procedures and help you make sure you’ve put the right systems in place.

-    This guide explains what to expect if HMRC contacts you to arrange a visit, so that you know:
+This guide explains what to expect if HMRC contacts you to arrange a check, so that you know:

 - who should be present

 - what the visiting officer will focus on

 Why HMRC visits businesses